arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 You can proceed safely at a higher speed whenever you have a short turning radius and a quick reaction time.
 This permits you to operate at higher speeds in an uncertain environment and reduces the magnitude of your control problem.

-#### FF19: The Principle of Colocation: Colocation improves almost all aspects of communication.
+#### FF19: The Principle of Collocation: Collocation improves almost all aspects of communication.

 Face-to-face communications create fast feedback in a group—it's inherently real-time and combines verbal and nonverbal information.
 Colocate the team to increase face-to-face communication and accelerate feedback.